Powder Metallurgy VS. Stamping

 Powder Metallurgy VS. Stamping Image 1

 Powder metallurgy, as the name suggests, uses metal powders for manufacturing metal components.
-In this process, a die is used in which metal powders are compressed and then subjected to high temperature for the sintering stage, which turns the powdered metal into solid ones.
+In this process, a die is used in which metal powders are compacted and then subjected to high temperature for the sintering stage, which turns the powdered metal into solid ones.

 The process of powder metallurgy comprises multiple advantages and some disadvantages too, and some of these have been discussed below:

-Advantages of Powder Metallurgy:
+Advantages of Powder Metallurgy

-Versatility: Powder metallurgy uses many kinds of materials, which may comprise steel alloys and stainless steels.
+Powder metallurgy uses many kinds of materials, which may comprise steel alloys and stainless steels.
 Even the components can be reinforced using carbon fibres and ceramic during manufacturing.

-Disadvantages of Powder Metallurgy:
+Disadvantages of Powder Metallurgy

 What is Stamping?